ieeg-portal/ieeg-analytic-tools/README.md

 CONTENTS ARE IN DEVELOPMENT.
 At this stage the scripts should serve more as examples for data analysis within Matlab.
 We are currently modifying all scripts to take in common input/outputs for a more streamlined pipeline.

-Please contact hoameng@upenn.edu with any questions, bugs, suggestions, etc!
+Please contact hoameng.ung@gmail.com with any questions, bugs, suggestions, etc!
 I would also request any scripts for analysis (detectors, etc) so they can be incorporated into this toolbox.

 Utilities